Yaswanth-917/Java-FullStack-Notes/Core Java Notes/Language_Fundamentals/Language Fundamentals.md

 ```
 >>>>>![alt text](image-9.png)
 ### Local Variables
-* Sometimes to meet temporary requirements of the programmer, we can declare variables inside a method or block or constructor.
-Such type of variables are called local variables or temporary variables or stack variables or automatic variables.
+* Sometimes *to meet temporary requirements of the programmer*, we *can declare variables inside a method or block or constructor*.
+Such type of variables are called *local variables or temporary variables or stack variables or automatic variables*.
-* Local variables will be stored inside the stack memory.
+* *Local variables* will be *stored inside the stack memory*.
-* Local variables will be created while executing the block in which we declared it.
-Once, block execution completes automatically local variable will be destroyed.
-Hence, the scope of local variable is the block in which we declared it.
+* *Local variables* will be *created while executing the block in which we declared it*. *Once, block execution completes automatically local variable will be destroyed*.
+Hence, the *scope of local variable* is the *block in which we declared it*.
 ```java
 class Temp{
     public static void main(String[] args) {